pradiptapks/dpdk-osp-crucible-rickshaw/README.md

     - RS_DESC Environment variable or --desc containing a free form description of the purpose, conditions, or any other relevant information about this test.

 Other, optional paramers include:
-- <pre>--test-order</pre>
+- Specifying the test order (--test-order):
-  - i-s = run one iteration and all its samples, then run the next iteration and its samples, etc.
+  - 'i-s' = run one iteration and all its samples, then run the next iteration and its samples, etc.
-  - s-i = run the first sample for all iterations, then run all the iterations for the second sample, etc.
+  - 's-i' = run the first sample for all iterations, then run all the iterations for the second sample, etc.
-- <pre> --num-samples</pre>
+- Specifying the number of samples per iteration (--num-samples):
-  - N = number of sample executions to run per iteration
+  - \<int\> = number of sample executions to run per iteration

 Example rickshaw command: